gradle/gradle/subprojects/docs/src/docs/release/notes.md

 ### Ant-task based Java compiler integration

 Gradle currently supports two different Java compiler integrations: A native Gradle integration that uses the compiler APIs directly, and an Ant-task based implementation that uses the `<javac>` Ant task.
 The native Gradle integration has been the default since Gradle 1.0-milestone-9.
+Some of its advantages are:

+* Faster compilation
+* Can run in Gradle compiler daemon (external process that is reused between tasks)
+* More amenable to future enhancements

 The Ant-task based integration has now been deprecated and will be removed in Gradle 2.0.
 As a result, the following properties of `CompileOptions` are also deprecated and will be removed in Gradle 2.0: